Let’s start with the basics. If you want to know more about Cavalier King Charles Spaniels, learning about their coat colors and patterns is a must!

 Wikipedia

-Dog Shows: Sometimes you can see a blenheim cavalier with an almost entirely white face without the rich chestnut markings.
+Blenheims are most common and they dominate in the dog show rings with their popularity.
+Sometimes you can see a blenheim cavalier with an almost entirely white face without the rich chestnut markings.
 This is considered highly undesirable in dog shows.

 The Black and Tan Cavalier